DKIM Signing

 });

-3 – Sign one specific message
+3. Sign a specific message only

 const transporter = nodemailer.createTransport({